top of page

 Victoria House Rules

-Always arrive on time and take care of our Casa Victoria, consume snacks and chew gum only outside of Casa Victoria, and always tell the truth.
+Arrive on time and take care of our Casa Victoria,

 In our house, we have different stations for children to use while enjoying the Sowing Hope program.